Flybuys vs Everyday Rewards: How they compare

 How to join

 You can join Flybuys online or via the app.
 Alternatively, you can pick up a temporary card from a participating retailer and register it online.
-A physical card will be sent to you but you can access the digital card through the Flybuys app or you can add it to your digital wallet.
+You can access the digital card through the Flybuys app and add it to your digital wallet as soon as you sign up, however if you would prefer a physical card, you can request one for free.

 How you earn points

 You can collect at least one point for every dollar spent at Coles and most major retail partners including Kmart, Bunnings, Officeworks and Liquorland.
-At some stores such as Catch and Shell Coles Express you’ll collect one point for every $2 spent.
-And other partners have special offers.
-(See table for the full list of partners.)
-You need to scan your Flybuys card to collect points when you shop in-store.
-If you are shopping online simply enter your Flybuys details at the checkout.
+At some stores such as Catch and Shell Reddy Express you’ll collect one point for every $2 spent.

 Flybuys Rewards Partners